chepchepcirkus/webrun/README.md

 ## Module ##
-The programm is composed of many modules locate in the folder lib, a module structure need to met these conditions :
+The programm is composed of many modules locate in the folder lib, a module structure need to meet these conditions :
 >  MODULE_FOLDER / runner.sh
+>
 >  runner.sh must begin the two following line :
+>
-> 		\#!/usr/bin/env bash
+> 		#!/usr/bin/env bash
-> 		\# Name of your module that will be used in the modules menu
+> 		# Name of your module that will be used in the modules menu
+>

 #### buildDoc ####